beangusu/Bingcentia/README.md

 - GPU: >= NVIDIA RTX 2070, OR >= AMD RX 5700; please keep in mind that AMD cards tend to have problems with ENB and are not recommended
 - RAM: >= DDR4 with at least 16GBs, preferably more
 <!--  -->
-Please bear in mind that this is an extremely demanding list, more so than Licentia.
+Please bear in mind that this is an extremely demanding list, even a bit more so than Licentia.
 Even with very high system specs you may experience slowdowns and stutter periods as various resources load in.

 Everything should be installed on an SSD, since the game can be borderline unplayable on an HDD, that has at least 265GB of space available, although you can relocate your downloads folder to another drive if you need space.

 ## Pagefile

-For this list to run smoothly, you need a very large pagefile set on the drive you have the list installed on and a system managed pagefile on another drive.
+For this list to run smoothly, you need a very large pagefile set on the drive you have the list installed on as well as a system managed pagefile on another drive.
 I myself have it at 50GB.

 To make these changes: